What to Eat for Your Body Type

 The 7 Principles of Fat Burning.
 The results are usually pretty straightforward, and you’ll learn more toward one body type than the others.

-But if you’re a mixed body type, or you feel like you’re all body types, then the best thing to do is start with the adrenal body type (which I’ll outline later on in this article along with the rest of the eating plans).
+But if you’re a mixed body type, or you feel like you’re under all the body types, then the best thing to do is start with the adrenal body type (which I’ll outline later on in this article along with the rest of the eating plans).

 Why should I start with the adrenal plan?